agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `createSelector()`

-Creates a new [Selector](./selector/Introduction.md), and automatically binds it to the Collection
+Creates a new [Selector](./selector/Introduction.md), and automatically binds it to the Collection.
 ```ts
 const MY_SELECTOR = MY_COLLECTION.createSelector('mySelector', 'itemKey');
 ```
-To correctly identify the Selector later, we have to pass a unique `key/name` as first parameter.
+To correctly identify the Selector later, we have to pass a unique `key/name` as the first parameter.
 Such `key` is, for instance, required to remove or access the Selector.
 ```ts
 const MY_SELECTOR = MY_COLLECTION.getSelector('mySelector');
 ```
-The `itemKey` to the Item which the Selector initially represents is passed as second parameter.
+The `itemKey` to the Item which the Selector initially represents is passed as the second parameter.
 ```ts
 const MY_SELECTOR = MY_COLLECTION.createSelector('currentUser', 1);
 ```

 :::info

-Often we name the `selectorKey` like the `itemKey` the Selector selects.
+Often we call the `selectorKey` like the `itemKey` the Selector selects.
 If that is the case, we can use the [`select()`](#select) method, which creates like the `createSelector()` method a Selector.
-But we don't have to pass a separate `selctorKey`, because it automatically uses the passed `itemKey` as `selectorKey`.
+But we don't have to pass a separate `selctorKey`, because it uses the passed `itemKey` as `selectorKey`.
 ```ts
 const MY_SELECTOR = MY_COLLECTION.select('itemKey');
 ```